Resource Issue: Environmental justice

 The Havasupai Tribe submitted comments to the Arizona Department of Environmental Quality regarding the proposed individual aquifer protection permit for Canyon Mine (renamed Pinyon Plain Mine).
 The negative impacts of uranium mining have disproportionately affected Indigenous populations in northern Arizona, and the tribe requests, again, the immediate closure of Pinyon Plain Mine.
 Read the full comment […]

-This is part one of a five-part series discussing Native perspectives on public lands.
-In the first part, Grand Canyon Trust Cultural Landscapes Program manager, Talia Boyd, and Grand Staircase Escalante Partners Education Programs manager, Neak Loucks, cover retelling histories of American conservation.
+Grand Canyon Trust Cultural Landscapes Program manager, Talia Boyd, and Grand Staircase Escalante Partners Education Programs manager, Neak Loucks, on retelling histories of American conservation.

 FLAGSTAFF, AZ — We stand in support of and in solidarity with Black communities, today and every day.
 As George Floyd’s, Breonna Taylor’s, Dion Johnson’s, and Ahmaud Arbery’s names have been added to a growing list of people killed because of the color of their skin, we know change isn’t optional, it is necessary.
 Across the […]